hidao80/UserScript/MisskeyTimeToAbsolute/README.md

 [![License](https://img.shields.io/github/license/hidao80/UserScript)](/LICENSE)

-Change time to absolute notation UserScript for Misskey v11.
+UserScript to add absolute notation to Misskey's posting time.
+**Please use FediverseTimeToAbsolute as it has stopped updating.**

 ## Install
 After installing the UserScript Manager extension, go to https://github.com/hidao80/UserScript/blob/main/MisskeyTimeToAbsolute/MisskeyTimeToAbsolute.user.js and click the "Raw" button on the outer frame of the source code.